-Control of pest animals and plants may be necessary to protect the flora or fauna of a particular nature reserve (or group of reserves) or as part of organised pest control in the surrounding area.
+Control of pest animals and plants may be necessary to protect the flora or fauna. of a particular nature reserve (or group of reserves) or as part of organised past control in the surrounding area.

-Arrangements for pest control will be made between the Mundaring District Office of the Department of Conservation and Land Management and the Agriculture Protection Board.
+Arrangements for pest control will be made between the Mundaring District Office of CALM and the Agriculture Protection Board.
 Details regarding pest control will be recorded.

-The extend of weed invasion will be mapped and the area(s) regularly inspected.
+The extent of weed invasion will be mapped and the area(s) regularly inspected.
 If treatments are used all relevant details will be recorded.